 One more update for you within our month of scientific discovery and inventions that impacted history!
 Today we will talk about Marie Curie and her discovery of radio which drove her entire career, and that of her husband.
 Marie Curie lived a very interesting life, however I will be focusing more on her discovery of radiation and how it has impacted us now.
 I do apologize for the shortness of post in advance, but I have been incredibly busy in the last few months!

 So, first off, I had better tell you of the life of this remarkable woman.
-Her maiden name was Marie Sklodowska and was born in Warsaw in 1867, and she would go to Paris and then studied to graduate in physics in 1893 and mathematics in 1894.
+Her maiden name was Marie Sklodowska and was born in Warsaw in 1867.
+Coming from a poor family, Marie seize the opportunity to go Paris when her elder sister offered her lodgings knowing the financial constrain their father was suffering.
+Once in France she studied at the Sorbonne University to graduate in physics in 1893 and mathematics in 1894.
 Clearly a bright woman!
 She would soon meet a man by the name of Pierre Curie.
 He was a professor at the School of Physics, and with the help of his brother, had discovered piezo-electricity.

-Sadly her husband would die in 1906, which would leave her with her two remaining daughters.
+Sadly Pierre would die in 1906, which would leave Marie alone with her two remaining daughters: Irene (born 1898) and Eve (born 1904).
 However, Marie would not give up on her work.
 During the First World War she had established a front-line X-ray service in the battlefields of Belgium and France, she would do many tasks such as fundraising, training staff and driving the X-ray vans.
+In fact during this time Marie acted as the Director of the Red Cross Radiological Service.
 This could be labelled as even a bigger achievement as she used her knowledge to help the front line soldier, saving many lives.